Waddington, New York: History

 The first settlement took place in 1797 near Hamilton village, later Waddington, but an anonymous family was already living there.

 The community of Waddington formally established itself as an incorporated village in 1839, while still part of the Town of Madrid.

 The town was formed in 1859 from the Town of Madrid.

 A Battle in the War of 1812 took place in Waddington, at the St. Lawrence River.

-The Bassmaster Elite Series Championships have taken place multiple times in Waddington at Whittaker Park.
+The Bassmaster Elite Series Championships have taken place multiple times in Waddington at the St. Lawrence River.

 Geography

-According to the United States Census Bureau, the town has a total area of 58.0 square miles (150.2 km^{2}), of which 51.5 square miles (133.5 km^{2}) is land and 6.4 square miles (16.7 km^{2}) (11.11%) is water.
+According to the United States Census Bureau, the town has a total area of 58.0 square miles (150.2 km^{2}), of which 51.6 square miles (133.5 km^{2}) is land and 6.4 square miles (16.7 km^{2}) (11.11%) is water.

 The St. Lawrence River defines the northern town line, which is the international border between the United States and Canada (Ontario).
 The Grasse River flows northward past the eastern part of Waddington, partly defining the town line.

 New York State Route 37 follows the south bank of the St. Lawrence River.
 It intersects New York State Route 345, a north–south highway, at Waddington village.